Sellingantiques.co.uk Logo

 Historical Context

-Antique #SA1110854, shown on this page, originates from 1860.
-For historical context, the timeline below highlights the period when it was made:
+Antique SA1110854 shown on this page was made in 1860.
+For historical context, the timeline below highlights the period when it was created:

 1860